mattcfox/mysql-slave-monitor/README.md

 # mysql-slave-monitor
-A small script to monitor a MySQL replica and report the status to slack Multi-master replication monitoring is only supported on MariaDB(unless you feel like changing the query)
+A small script to monitor a MySQL replica and report the status to slack<br/>
+Multi-master replication monitoring is only supported on MariaDB(unless you feel like changing the query)

 ## Dependencies